TylerTrott/CSCI2020-WinterProject/README.md

 gradle run
 ```

-Or, alternatively, you can build the project by creating a run configuration under the application option utilizng the Java SDK.
+Or, alternatively, you can build the project by creating a run configuration under the application option utilizing the Java SDK.